japila-books/apache-spark-internals/docs/SparkContext.md

 == [[listenerBus]] `listenerBus` -- `LiveListenerBus` Event Bus

-`listenerBus` is a xref:scheduler:LiveListenerBus.adoc[] object that acts as a mechanism to announce events to other services on the link:spark-driver.adoc[driver].
+`listenerBus` is a scheduler:LiveListenerBus.md[] object that acts as a mechanism to announce events to other services on the spark-driver.md[driver].

-NOTE: It is created and started when link:spark-SparkContext-creating-instance-internals.adoc[SparkContext starts] and, since it is a single-JVM event bus, is exclusively used on the driver.
+NOTE: It is created and started when spark-SparkContext-creating-instance-internals.md[SparkContext starts] and, since it is a single-JVM event bus, is exclusively used on the driver.

 NOTE: `listenerBus` is a `private[spark]` value in SparkContext.